256Taras/core/README.md

 ## Introducing Northle

-Northle (pronounced `/nɑrθl/`) is a modern and declarative backend framework for Node.js.
+Northle (pronounced `/nɑrðl/`) is a modern and declarative backend framework for Node.js.
 It makes it easy to create fast and secure web applications with awesome developer experience.

 > Northle is currently in the `alpha` stage.
 Although it is already suitable for creating apps, you may still encounter some bugs and breaking changes.
-The documentation is complete in about `90%`.

 ## Requirements